-In order for a project to be considered by the IRB, the following forms must be completed:
+In order for a project to be considered by the IRB, the Chestnut IRB Application must be completed.

-Survey and data collection instruments, related forms, and when applicable, an informed consent, should be submitted with the completed IRB forms.
+Survey and data collection instruments, related forms, and when applicable, an informed consent, should be submitted with the completed Chestnut IRB Application.

-For questions about Chestnut's IRB or to submit your completed IRB forms, please send an email message to Kelli Wright, Research Services Manager, at email@example.com,
+For questions about Chestnut's IRB or to submit your completed Chestnut IRB Application and project documents, please email Kelli Wright, Research Services Manager, at email@example.com.